jawah/urllib3.future/README.md

 - **Why replacing urllib3 when it is maintained?**

 Progress does not necessarily mean to be a revisionist, first we need to embrace what was graciously made by our predecessors.
+So much knowledge has been poured into this that we must just extend it.

 We attempted to participate in urllib3 development only to find that we were in disagreement on how to proceed.
-It happens all the time, even on the biggest project out there (e.g. OpenSSL vs BoringSSL or NSS or LibreSSL...))
+It happens all the time, even on the biggest projects out there (e.g. OpenSSL vs BoringSSL or NSS or LibreSSL...))

 - **OK, but I got there because I saw that urllib3 was replaced in my environment!**

-It how package manager do things, unfortunately.
-Forks are allowed (fortunately for us) We know how sensible this matter is, this is why we are obligated to ensure the highest level of compatibility and a fast support in case anything happen.
+Since Forks are allowed (fortunately for us); It how package manager do things.

+We know how sensible this matter is, this is why we are obligated to ensure the highest level of compatibility and a fast support in case anything happen.
+We are probably going to be less forgiven in case of bugs than the original urllib3.
+For good~ish reasons, we know.

+The matter is taken with utmost seriousness and everyone can inspect this package at will.

 We regularly test this fork against the most used packages (that depend on urllib3).

-Finally, no one is "fully aware" of transitive dependencies.
+Finally, rare is someone "fully aware" of their transitive dependencies.
 And "urllib3" is forced into your environments regardless of your preferences.

 - **Wasn't there any other solution than having an in-place fork?**

-We assessed many solutions but none were completely satisfying for our users.
+We assessed many solutions but none were completely satisfying.
 We agree that this solution isn't perfect and actually put a lot of pressure on us (urllib3-future).

 Here are some of the reasons (not exhaustive) we choose to work this way:

-- A) Some major companies may not be able to touch the production code but can "change/swap" dependencies
+- A) Some major companies may not be able to touch the production code but can "change/swap" dependencies.
 - B) urllib3-future main purpose is to fuel Niquests, which is itself a drop-in replacement of Requests.
-And there's more than 100 packages that plug into Requests, but the code (of the packages) invoke urllib3
+  And there's more than 100 packages commonly used that plug into Requests, but the code (of the packages) invoke urllib3 So...
-  So...
 We cannot fork those 100+ projects to patch urllib3 usage, it is impossible at the moment, given our means.
+  Requests trapped us, and there should be a way to escape the nonsense "migrate" to another http client that reinvent basic things and interactions.
 - C) We don't have to reinvent the wheel.
 - D) Some of our partners started noticing that HTTP/1 started to be disabled by some webservices in favor of HTTP/2+ So, this fork can unblock them at (almost) zero cost.